acend/helm-basics-training/content/en/docs/01/_index.md

 helm uninstall myfirstrelease --namespace <namespace>
 ```

 Do this with our deployed release.
-With `kubectl get pods --namespace <namespace>` you should no longer see your application pod.
+With `{{% param cliToolName %}} get pods --namespace <namespace>` you should no longer see your application pod.